 It’s also essential to have the right chair when working from home.

 Some options to consider when choosing a home office chair include height/adjustable height and tilt, backrest, seat depth, armrests, and stability.

-I purchased something similar to this gaming chair, and while it was comfortable in the beginning, it ultimately did not last for as long as I would have liked.
+I purchased something similar to this gaming chair, (paid link) and while it was comfortable in the beginning, it ultimately did not last for as long as I would have liked.

 Also, your feet should touch the floor.
 Which brings me to the next work from home office setup idea …

 If your desk or chair is too high and you aren’t in the market for getting a new one, try a footrest like this one. (paid link)